Published onHealth Tip of the Week

 Don’t make a big deal of it

-“As you consider your kids’ candy intake on holidays like Valentine’s Day and Halloween,” Dr. Lockwood advises, “remember that holidays are meant to be fun.
+“As you consider your kids’ candy intake on holidays like Halloween or Valentine's Day,” Dr. Lockwood advises, “remember that holidays are meant to be fun.
 It’s OK to indulge a little on special days.”
 It’s important to keep the big picture in mind and remember that these holidays are just a few days in the year.

 Strict limits on candy intake on these holidays, on the other hand, tend to backfire.
 Restrictions can make candy even more desirable to children while injecting unnecessary conflict into what should be a happy celebration.
 By allowing your children control over their candy consumption on the holiday, you give them a chance to listen to their body and notice signs of both hunger and fullness.
 You’re helping them learn to self-regulate, a skill that carries over into other aspects of their life.